Shortcut Vegetable Ragu is a healthy, vegetable packed dinner that tastes slow cooked but will be on the table in just 30 minutes.

 Start by prepping the vegetables by adding them to a food processor and giving them a zip.
 If you don’t have a food processor you can of course mince everything by hand – the food processor just saves so much time and is what makes this a true 30 minute meal.

-Next add 1 large peeled carrot and 1 rib of celery, both roughly chopped, plus 4oz sliced mushrooms to the food processor and process until fine.
+Next add a carrot and rib of celery, both roughly chopped, plus sliced mushrooms to the food processor and process until fine.

 Add the vegetables to the skillet, turn the heat up to medium-high, season with salt and pepper, then saute until tender, about 5 more minutes.

-Next add 1lb ground beef (I used 85/15,) season with salt and pepper, then saute until no longer pink, breaking the ground beef up as it cooks.
+Next add 1lb ground beef (I like 85/15,) season with salt and pepper, then saute until no longer pink, breaking the ground beef up as it cooks.

-Time for the star of the dish – a 24oz jar store-bought marinara sauce which will make your Ragu taste 100% homemade and slow cooked in a fraction of the time.
+Time for the star of the dish – a jar of store-bought marinara sauce which will make your Ragu taste 100% homemade and slow cooked in a fraction of the time.

 As I mentioned, be sure to use a high-quality marinara sauce.
-This is no time for Prego or, ironically, Ragu brand.
-Like I always say, central Iowans: Gino’s is the only way to go!
+This is no time for Prego or, ironically, Ragu brand tomato sauce.

-Simmer the marinara sauce with 1/2 cup chicken broth for 10 minutes with the lid partially on then stir in 1/4 cup chopped fresh basil.
+Simmer the marinara sauce with a splash of chicken broth for 10 minutes with the lid partially on top then stir in chopped fresh basil.
 Love the pop of fresh flavor the basil brings to the dish.

-Toss the ragu with cooked spaghetti and you’re on your way!
+Toss the ragu with cooked spaghetti and dinner’s done.
 I hope you love this easy, tasty way to take spaghetti night up a notch – enjoy!

 Ingredients